TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/PHP-OOPS/readme.md

 #### Basic testing done for all functions like create, update, read & delete book

 This can be extend with more functionalities like input and output validation & parameters matching and sign-in proccess as well.
+Please consider this as task, complete the task and share it.

 All this test conducted using HTTP_Request2 PEAR library.